appsody/website/content/docs/using-appsody/cli-commands.md

 ### Options

 ```
   -h, --help                help for install
+      --watch-all           The operator will watch all namespaces.
+  -w, --watchspace string   The namespace which the operator will watch.
 ```

 ### Options inherited from parent commands

 ```
       --config string      config file (default is $HOME/.appsody/.appsody.yaml)
       --dryrun             Turns on dry run mode
   -n, --namespace string   The namespace in which the operator will run. (default "default")
   -v, --verbose            Turns on debug output and logging to a file in $HOME/.appsody/logs
-  -w, --watchspace string   The namespace which the operator will watch.
-Use '' for all namespaces. (default "''")
 ```

 ### SEE ALSO